some-coder/dutch-kbqa/README.md

 Ensure you have the following:

+1. A computer with:
-- A computer with a UNIX terminal.
+	1. a UNIX terminal, and
+	2. (recommended) a GPU that can be found by TensorFlow and PyTorch.
-- A GitHub account with SSH access to it.
+2. A GitHub account with SSH access to it.
-- Python 3 with the `venv` package installed.
+3. Python 3 with the `venv` package installed.

 First, download the repository and navigate to `development`.